jupegarnica/garn-validator/README.md

 isValidOrLog(/[a-z]/)("g"); // do nothing (but also returns true) isValidOrLog(/[a-z]/)("G"); // logs error and return false
 ```

+### hasErrors

+`hasErrors` returns null or Array with all errors found, never throws.

+It's very useful to show the user all errors that need to be fixed.

 ```js
 import { hasErrors } from "garn-validator";